MSCN Course Descriptions

 Prerequisites: Admission to the program

-NUTC 5330 Nutrition across the Lifecycle II: Preconception, Pregnancy, Lactation, Infancy, and Childhood
+NUTC 5330 Nutrition Across the Lifecycle II: Preconception, Pregnancy, Lactation, Infancy, and Childhood

 2 Didactic Credits